RonNewcomb/react-vite-project/README.md

 1. the router config is always partial; parts are lazy-loaded and added at runtime

 When the `goto` aims to a level deeper than the router config... there's another router?

+When gotoing a path with ?query params but the same path we're already on, do we still nav?
+I guess so....